 There are so many myths about orgasms.
 Orgasms feel different to everyone and are different each time – no two orgasms are the same.
 For cisgendered women, what you experience in orgasm depends on the context you’re in.

-Context is – the method of stimulation, whether you have a partner present, the state of your relationship, where you are in your menstrual cycle, your mood, your age, your health status, your stress levels and a whole range of other factors.
+Context means – the method of stimulation, whether you have a partner present, the state of your relationship, where you are in your menstrual cycle, your mood, your age, your health status, your stress levels and a whole range of other factors.
 The main thing most cisgender women describe is a sense of completion, a sense that you’ve crossed a threshold, that something has ended.

 Orgasms are the sudden release of sexual tension.
 The context you’re in totally impacts how that release feels.
 Other things which contribute to context are: your relationship with your body, your internal states, your partner(s), your social, religious and cultural environments.
 That’s why some orgasms feel amazing and others don’t.
 It’s mostly about whether you liked it or wanted it.
 This has nothing to do with the myths about orgasms that many of us believe.